Reinvent digital

 Dora Kaufman is Professor of social and ethical impacts of AI at the Intelligence Technologies and Digital Design Program at Pontifical Catholic University of São Paulo, Brazil.
 She also writes as a columnist for the Época Negócios Magazine (Globo Group) and for major media such as Globo, Valor Econômico and Folha de São Paulo.
 Moreover, she is involved in elaborating the AI regulatory framework in Brazil, author of several books, including "Will Artificial Intelligence Overtake Human Intelligence?"
 (2019) and "Demystifying Artificial Intelligence" (2022).
 Her current research focuses on developing AI governance, AI guidelines, AI code of conduct and an AI ethics committee for organizations in Brazil.

-As a Visiting Professor at ENS, she works on a comparative study of European AI regulation (AI Act) and Brazilian AI regulation concerning similarities and differences in processes and content.
-She is hosted by Professor Philipp Hacker of the Chair for Law and Ethics of the Digital Society.
+As a Visiting Professor at ENS, she worked on a comparative study of European AI regulation (AI Act) and Brazilian AI regulation concerning similarities and differences in processes and content.
+She was hosted by Professor Philipp Hacker at the Chair for Law and Ethics of the Digital Society.

 Prof. Sandra Wachter